opensafely/documentation/docs/getting-started/tutorial/run-the-project-pipeline/index.md

    opensafely run generate_dataset
    ```

-   and press ++enter++ on your keyboard to run the pipeline action.
+   and press <kbd>Enter</kbd> on your keyboard to run the pipeline action.

-   You should see output that ends something like the following:
+   You should see an output that ends something like the following:

    ```
    <...several lines of output...>